-In 2021, we focused our efforts on building the key elements that will allow us to drive for meaningful and sustainable emissions reductions from our operations.
+In 2021, we focused our efforts on building the key

+efforts on building the key elements that will allow us to drive for meaningful and sustainable emissions reductions from our operations.

 I would like to thank all our stakeholders, and in particular all our employees, for their support and commitment to Shelf Drilling.